iliakan/javascript-tutorial/1-js/2-first-steps/07-types/article.md

 delete user["likes to swim?"];
 ```

 Now everything is fine.
-Please note that the string must be properly quoted (any type of quotes will do).
+Please note that the string is properly quoted (any type of quotes will do).

-Square brackets are also the way to access a property by the name from the variable:
+Square brackets are also provide a way to access a property by the name from the variable:

 ```js
 let key = "likes to swim?";